A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Introduction

-Our running time bound is $O((m+n\log n)mn\log (n^2/m))$.
-Besides the substantial improvement over \cite{laci}, this is also better than the interior point method of Kapoor and Vaidya \cite{Kapoor96} for arbitrary values of the complexity parameter $B$, and better than Radzik's combinatorial algorithm \cite{Radzik04} if $B=\omega(n^2/m)$. \lnote{We could add comparison to Orlin here, but not sure it makes sense for the reader.
-We didn't explain that our problem is similar to min cost flows and algorithmic ideas come from there, so we'd need to include all that.
-Although it could make sense.}
+Our running time bound is $O(mn(m+n\log n)\log (n^2/m))$ for the uncapacitated form, a substantial improvement over V\'egh~\cite{laci}.
+For the capacitated form, we obtain $O(m^2(m+n\log n)\log m)$. \nnote{Reverted my $\log n$ change.} For uncapacitated instances, our running time is better than the interior point method of Vaidya~\cite{Vaidya89} for arbitrary values of the complexity parameter $B$, and better than Radzik's combinatorial algorithm~\cite{Radzik04} if $B=\omega(n^2/m)$.

-\paragraph{The context of strongly polynomial Linear Programming.} The existence of a strongly polynomial algorithm for Linear Programming (LP) is perhaps \emph{the} central open question in linear programming theory.
-Consider an LP in the following standard form, with $A\in \R^{n\times m}$, $b\in \R^n$, $c\in \R^m$.\lnote{swapped $n$ and $m$ to match the graph notation.}
+\paragraph{The context of strongly polynomial Linear Programming.} The currently known polynomial-time algorithms for Linear Programming (LP), such as the ellipsoid and interior point methods, are \emph{weakly polynomial}, as the bound on the number of arithmetic operations depends on the numerical input.
+In contrast, in a \emph{strongly polynomial} LP algorithm, the number of elementary arithmetic operations must be bounded polynomially in the number of variables and the number of constraints.
+Furthermore, the algorithm must be in PSPACE, that is, the numbers occurring in the computations must remain polynomially bounded in the input size.

+Finding a strongly polynomial LP algorithm is a major open question: it was listed by Fields medalist Stephen Smale not only as the main unsolved problem in linear programming theory, but as one of the most important challenges for mathematics in the twenty-first century~\cite{smale1998}.